dzhamur/quickmock/README.md

 ## Usage

-Here's a basic example of using quickmock:
+Here's a basic example of using `quickmock`:

 ```js
 import { MockGenerator } from "quickmock";